Small Business Burnout [Letter of Encouragement]

 You will find a balance.
 Just take it one step at a time, and remember to take care of yourself along the way.

 Running a small business can be lonely work.
-DFW Craft Shows offers two Facebook groups for connecting with other vendors and discussing the daunting workload and growing pains of owning a small business:
+DFW Craft Shows offers a variety of Vendor Resources and two Facebook groups for connecting with other vendors and discussing the daunting workload and growing pains of owning a small business:

 - DFW Craft Shows Community (specific to the North Texas community)